hackerstech/astrology-conjuctions/README.md

 odd lgna odd moon in 7th riskk real seen in d9  1st also ws there real experience from each chart

-ketu mars in 2 or 6 danger danger danger 8,12 sonam siya criminal  cases of india
+ketu mars in 2 or 6 danger danger danger 8,12 criminal  cases of india

 sun mercury 5 or 7 or 8 or 12 or 11 non virgin one of the indicators to match if three indicators or 2 big satisfied run away